charlesdwright/Dijkstras-0/readme.md

-Having been asked to solve a boilerplate interview question, and having found the testing site crashed before I could submit my results (that is, having somehow submitted no results; could have run out of time, not sure - who watches the clock during a timed coding challenge?)
-I have decided to go on and solve the problem, at least to provide results that satisfy what I recall the requirements to have been before the aforementioned crash.
+Having been asked to solve a boilerplate interview question, and having found the testing site crashed before I could submit my results (that is, having somehow submitted no results; could have run out of time, not sure - who watches the clock during a timed coding challenge?), I have decided to go on and solve the problem, at least to provide results that satisfy what I recall the requirements to have been before the aforementioned crash.